rubocop/rails-style-guide/README.md

 * Always use the new
   ["sexy" validations](http://thelucid.com/2010/01/08/sexy-validation-in-edge-rails-rails-3/).

+    ```Ruby
+    # bad
+    validates_presence_of :email

+    # good
+    validates :email, presence: true
+    ```

 * When a custom validation is used more than once or the validation is some regular expression mapping, create a custom validator file.

     ```Ruby
     # bad